winglang/wing/docs/06-contributors/999-rfcs/2023-04-16-website-resource.md

 The last thing will be a registration to the chosen domain (if exists).

-The website resource contains preflight code only.
+The website resource supports preflight code only.

 #### resources: